mawg0ud/VulnVortex/README.md

 ## Overview

-Avalio is a penetration testing tool, this open-source project provides a simple yet extensible penetration testing tool written in C#.
+Avalio is a penetration testing tool, this open-source project provides a simple yet extensible penetration testing tool written in python.
 The tool is designed to simulate various aspects of a penetration test, including network scanning, vulnerability assessment, exploitation, and report generation.

 ## Key Features